-In March of 2020, YVC joined with school districts throughout the United States, making the difficult decision to halt in-person activities and meetings to spread of COVID-19.
-Throughout this time, YVC has remained committed to serving our students through a robust independent-study homeschool learning program that included services for Students with Disabilities and English Learners, and through continued social-emotional health services.
-School closure impacted YVC in several key areas contained in the 2021-24 LCAP, including, a need for a strong Tier 2 intervention program for students who are struggling or who have experienced learning loss and increased progress monitoring and support for students.
+In March of 2020, YVCS joined with school districts throughout the United States, making the difficult decision to halt in-person activities and meetings to limit the spread of COVID-19.
+Throughout this time, YVCS has remained committed to serving our students through a robust independent-study homeschool learning program that includes services for Students with Disabilities and English Learners, and through continued social-emotional health services.
+School closure impacted YVCS in several key areas contained in the 2021-24 LCAP, including, a need for a strong Tier 2 intervention program for students who are struggling or who have experienced learning loss and increased progress monitoring and support for students which has now grown to a 5 Tier intervention program to provide more educational and emotional support.